lenorix/lenorix.github.io/software-development-barcelona.md

 ## Contact Us

 Ready to learn more about how we can support your business?
-Get in touch in [our email](mailto:contact@lenorix.com).
+Get in touch at [our email](mailto:contact@lenorix.com).
 If you want to use PGP, we have a [PGP public key](./public-key).